jfharris67/stock-analysis/README.md

 ## Overview of Project
 ### Purpose

-Steve is looking to expand the dataset of his stock market analysis to include more stocks.
-The current code works well for a small number of stocks, but it may not be efficient enough to handle a larger dataset.
-I will refactor the code to make it more efficient and improve its performance.
-I plan to test the refactored code to determine whether it is faster and more reliable than the original version
+Steve is looking to expand his stock market analysis dataset to include more stocks.
+The current code works well for the 12 stocks he initially requested, but if we want to add more stocks, the code run time will increase and may delay the output.
+Refactoring the code is the project's purpose of making this workbook future-proof if Steve wants to expand its use.
+I plan to test the refactored script to ensure the runtime has decreased as much as possible.

 ## Results